 If this patient is not properly treated he will probably experience

-Discussion: This patient’s immediately treatment should be based on the algorithm for Acute Coronary Syndrome.
-This should include Aspirin (Heparin if catheterization is delayed for any reason).
+Discussion: This patient’s immediate treatment should be based on the algorithm for Acute Coronary Syndrome.
+This should include aspirin (heparin if catheterization is delayed for any reason).
 He does not require oxygen therapy as he is not short of breath and his oxygen saturation is above 94% on room air.

-ECG: This ECG is indicative of Whellen’s Syndrome.
-The ECG reveals deep T wave inversion (or biphasic T waves) in V2 – V4 in a patient who had previous chest pain that has resolved.
-This is an indication of critical proximal LAD disease and requires immediate catheterization and stent placement to avoid infarction.
-Left untreated these patients will experience acute anterior wall infarction in the immediate future.
+ECG: This ECG is indicative of Wellen’s Syndrome.
+The ECG reveals deep T-wave inversion (or biphasic T-waves) in V2 – V4 in a patient who had previous chest pain that has resolved.
+This is an indication1 of critical proximal LAD disease and requires immediate catheterization and stent placement to avoid infarction.
+Left untreated, these patients will experience acute anterior wall infarction in the immediate future.

 This patient was taken to the catheterization laboratory which revealed the following proximal LAD lesion.
 A drug-eluting stent was placed resulting in the restoration of normal flow.
 The patient should do well into the future.